It’s tough out there. But the pressure has changed.

 5. eLearning

-eLearning (or online learning) uses digital platforms to deliver online training.
-It’s an increasingly popular and effective training method, particularly for remote teams.
+eLearning (or online learning) uses digital platforms like an LMS to deliver online training.
+It’s now the foundation of most training strategies.

-Plus, eLearning makes it easy to measure adoption and success rates, send reminders and notifications, and benchmark completion across your organization.
+So, eLearning makes it easy to measure adoption and success rates, send reminders and notifications, and benchmark completion across your organization.
+Adaptive learning ensures employees see content that’s directly relevant to their needs and helps reduce time wasted on generic training.

 Pros: